We offer a free expertise!

 Collecting Area

-- German Stamps - The areas of Old Germany and large parts of the German Reich, as well as the first post-war years especially in mint quality.
+• German Stamps - Old Germany and large parts of the German Reich, as well as the early post-war years, especially if in mint condition.

-- First issues of all classic countries, such as the Bayern Einser or the Sachsen Einser.
+• First issues of all classic countries, such as the Bayern Einser or the Sachsen Dreier.

-- The area Asia, especially China - whether first day covers, used or mint stamps and covers.
+• Asia, especially China, whether first-day covers, used or mint stamps, and covers.

 Misprints and Specialities